 However, Bank of America generally does not allow mortgages to be paid with the credit cards it issues.

-3. You can use a go-between, but it'll cost you
+3. Using a go-between is an option, but it'll cost you

 You can get around any objections from your mortgage lender or credit card by using a third-party payment provider as a go-between.